Midnight Gasoline

 Midnight Gasoline is the fifth studio album by American country music artist Jamey Johnson.
 The album was released on November 8, 2024, via Warner Music Nashville and Big Gassed Records.
 It was co-produced by the Kent Hardly Playboys and Dave Cobb.
 The album marks Johnson's first collection of original material in 14 years, following his acclaimed 2010 double album The Guitar Song.

-Spanning 12 tracks recorded during a three-week session at the Cash Cabin Studio in Hendersonville, Tennessee—formally owned by Johnny and June Carter Cash and now operated by their son John Carter Cash—Midnight Gasoline is the first installment in Johnson's new Cash Cabin Series.

 Background and recording

-After rising to prominence in the late 2000s with That Lonesome Song and The Guitar Song, Johnson spent much of the next decade on the road, touring continuously while stepping away from the studio.
-Though he recorded Living for a Song in 2012, Midnight Gasoline marks his first original material in over a decade.
+Though Johnson recorded Living for a Song in 2012, Midnight Gasoline marks his first original material in over a decade.

-The inspiration to return to recording came in part from the death of Johnson's friend and collaborator Toby Keith, whose passing motivated Johnson to work on his discography: "That was the end of his discography, and that's what drove me to wanting to finish my own," Johnson explained.
+The inspiration to return to recording came in part from the death of Johnson's friend and collaborator Toby Keith, whose death motivated Johnson to work on his discography: "That was the end of his discography, and that's what drove me to wanting to finish my own," Johnson explained.

-The album was recorded in three weeks at the Cash Cabin Studio, with Johnson sleeping in his tour bus parked outside the studio.
+The album was recorded in three weeks at the Cash Cabin Studio.
 He recorded 30 songs in that time, many of which are expected to appear on future installments in the Cash Cabin Series.

-The album features contributions from longtime collaborators including Randy Houser, who sings on "Tired of It All" and "Trudy," and Chris Stapleton, who co-wrote "Saturday Night in New Orleans" with Johnson and the late Tony Joe White.
-Johnson and White began the song before White's death in 2018, and Stapleton helped finish it years later.
+The album features contributions from longtime collaborators, including Randy Houser, who sings on "Tired of It All" and "Trudy," and Chris Stapleton, who co-wrote "Saturday Night in New Orleans" with Johnson and the late Tony Joe White.
+Johnson and White began the song before White died in 2018, and Stapleton helped finish it years later.

 The first half of the album was produced by the Kent Hardly Playboys, Johnson's longtime band, while the second half was produced by Dave Cobb, who had also worked on That Lonesome Song and The Guitar Song.

-Midnight Gasoline was officially announced on October 4, 2024, with Johnson confirming the November 8 release date via Warner Music Nashville.
-That same day, he released "Someday When I'm Old," a ballad he first demoed 20 years prior as a promotional single.
-A music video for the track premiered on CMT and featured Johnson "de-aged" via artificial intelligence to appear as his younger self offering advice to the present-day artist.
+Midnight Gasoline was officially announced on October 4, 2024, with a November 8 release date via Warner Music Nashville.
+That same day, he released "Someday When I'm Old".
+A music video for the track premiered on CMT and featured Johnson "de-aged" via artificial intelligence to appear as his younger self, offering advice to the present-day artist.